 Sure, it was a backward choice.

 Avoiding something you care about kind of feels like you’re making a roundabout, indirect, inside-out, “un-choice” in the direction of something you want, but can’t seem to get fully into choosing.

-But even a backwards choice is still choice.
+But even a backward choice is still a choice.